Dynamic length scales in athermal, shear-driven, jamming of frictionless disks in two dimensions: Scaling Analysis

 The preceding discussion has focused on behavior at the jamming $\phi_J$.
 Another testable prediction involves behavior at $\phi\ne\phi_J$.
 The scaling equation (\ref{scaleg2}) predicts that for $\delta\phi\ne 0$, the quantities $\xi$, $\ell$, and $B/A$ will be modified by scaling functions that depend only on the variables $\delta\phi/\dot\gamma^{1/z\nu}$ and $w\dot\gamma^{\omega/z}$,

-If we assume that the irrelevant variable $w$ is sufficiently small that it can be neglected in the above (i.e. $w\to 0$), then we expect that plotting the left hand side of each of Eqs.~(\ref{exi})--(\ref{eBA}) vs $\delta\phi/\dot\gamma^{1/z\nu}$ will result in a collapse of the data to a common curve.
+If we assume that the irrelevant variable $w$ is sufficiently small that it can be neglected in the above (i.e. $w\to 0$), then we expect that plotting the left-hand side of each of Eqs.~(\ref{exi})--(\ref{eBA}) vs $\delta\phi/\dot\gamma^{1/z\nu}$ will result in a collapse of the data to a common curve.

 In Fig.~\ref{xi-ell}(a) we plot $\xi$ vs $\phi$ for different strain rates $\dot\gamma$.
 The values of $\xi$ come from fits to either Eq.~(\ref{exp2}) or (\ref{exp1}), as needed.
 In Fig.~\ref{xi-ell}(b) we plot $\ell$ vs $\phi$.
 The values of $\ell$ come from fits to only Eq.~(\ref{exp2}).
 Just as in Fig.~\ref{lengths} at $\phi_J$, there are considerably fewer data points for $\ell$ than for $\xi$ since fits to Eq.~(\ref{exp2}) become unreliable as $\ell$ gets large.
 In Fig.~\ref{xi-ell-scaled} we show the corresponding scaled plots of $\xi\,\dot\gamma^{1/z}$ and $\ell\,\dot\gamma^{(1+\omega)/z}$ vs $\delta\phi/\dot\gamma^{1/z\nu}$.
 As expected, we find a reasonable data collapse in both cases.
 In Fig.~\ref{xi-ell-scaled}(a), where there are more data points, we see that the curves for different $\dot\gamma$ slightly increase, away from the $\dot\gamma\to 0$ limiting curve, as $\dot\gamma$ increases.
 This is an indication that, for the larger $\dot\gamma$, the correction-to-scaling variable $w$ is not quite negligible.